beerecca/dotfiles/README.md

 **Installing the dotfiles packages**

 Each of the folders in this repo is a "dotfiles package".
 They contain configuration files and scripts that are useful when using that tool.
 They also each include a README with more info and suggestions.
-You can use `stow` to easily install these packages into your $HOME directory.
+You can use `stow` to easily install (symlink) these packages into your $HOME directory.

 If you followed the homebrew step `stow` will have already been installed.
 If not run: `brew install stow`.